MicrosoftLearning/mslearn-ai-vision/Instructions/Labs/04-image-classification.md

     > **Tip**: As you paste commands into the cloudshell, the ouput may take up a large amount of the screen buffer.
 You can clear the screen by entering the `cls` command to make it easier to focus on each task.

-1. After the repo has been cloned, use the following commands to navigate to and view the language-specific folder containing the application code files, based on the programming language of your choice (Python or C#):
+1. After the repo has been cloned, use the following command to navigate to the application code files:

-    **Python**

     ```
    cd mslearn-ai-vision/Labfiles/image-classification/python/train-classifier
    ls -a -l
     ```

-    **C#**

-    ```
-   cd mslearn-ai-vision/Labfiles/image-classification/c-sharp/train-classifier
-   ls -a -l
-    ```

     The folder contains application configuration and code files for your app.
 It also contains an **/more-training-images** subfolder, which contains some image files you'll use to perform additional training of your model.

-1. Install the Azure AI Custom Vision SDK package for training and any other required packages by running the appropriate commands for your language preference:
+1. Install the Azure AI Custom Vision SDK package for training and any other required packages by running the following commands:

-    **Python**

     ```
    python -m venv labenv